Cluster Synchronization via Graph Laplacian Eigenvectors: Multi frequency Clustering and Antisymmetric Phase lag

 While the discriminant was derived explicitly for the case of a single dynamical mode, our experiments suggest that it can serve to gauge the capacity of any single mode to be dynamical even in the presence of other dynamical modes.
 Although we do not have an analytical approximation for it, we find cases in which multiple modes are unstable and share the repeated stair-step, tangent-like form of the single unstable mode.
 With negative discriminants on two of the lower eigenvalue modes, we observe no activation of external modes and complete restriction to the two unstable and coupled modes.
 This suggests a stronger stability in the restriction to the two-mode dynamics than with the single mode described above.

-This reasoning does not extend easily to QEPs.
-Certainly the machinery works for any eigenvectors of the graph Laplacian, but the information leak of the structural eigenvectors for a QEP complicates the description of clustered behavior.
-Given a system with constant natural frequencies within clusters, the structural eigenvectors of an associated QEP generically won't be able to fully describe the clustered dynamics.
+This reasoning does not extend easily to $\delta-$QEPs.
+Certainly the machinery works for any eigenvectors of the graph Laplacian, but the information leak of the structural eigenvectors for a $\delta-$QEP complicates the description of clustered behavior.
+Given a system with constant natural frequencies within clusters, the structural eigenvectors of an associated $\delta-$QEP generically won't be able to fully describe the clustered dynamics.
 In the frequency locked synchronization regime, this resulted in small activation from other modes.
 When considering a single unstable mode, that information from non structural modes can allow them to also become unstable.
 This behavior distances the dynamics from the above analysis, and makes the results less interpretable.
-However, a more catered choice of natural frequencies should allow for similar behavior.
+However, the clustered behavior is still present, and a more catered choice of natural frequencies should allow for the same behavior in isolated coefficients.